TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

  - Explain the difference between `if` and `unless`.
  - Describe what `||`, `&&`, and `!` do.
  - Describe what the ternary operator is and how to use it.
  - Explain what a `case` statement is and how it works.

-## Truthy and Falsy in Ruby
+#### Truthy and Falsy in Ruby

 You already know that conditional statements check expressions for a true or false value, so it follows that you need to understand what Ruby considers to be true or false.
-In typical Ruby fashion it's very simple.
+In typical Ruby fashion, it's very simple.
 The only false values in Ruby are the values `nil` and `false` themselves.
 That's it!
 Everything else is considered true.
 Even the string `"false"` is true in conditional expressions!
-If you have experience with other programming languages you might be familiar with the number 0 or an empty string "" being equivalent to false.
-This isn't the case with Ruby so be careful when writing those expressions or you'll have more bugs than a decomposing body.
+If you have experience with other programming languages, you might be familiar with the number 0 or an empty string ("") being equivalent to false.
+This isn't the case with Ruby, so be careful when writing those expressions, or you'll have more bugs than a decomposing body.

-## Basic Conditional Statement
+#### Basic Conditional Statement
-The simplest way to control the flow of your code using conditions is with the `if` statement.
+The simplest way to control the flow of your code using conditionals is with the `if` statement.

-The general syntax is:
+The general syntax of an `if` statement is shown here:

 ```ruby
 if statement_to_be_evaluated == true